 Collectively, the results indicate that COVID-19–related activity restrictions were associated with narrower LSA, and reduced CSFT and Hip-D specifically in the 2019 group, whereas declines in OLS and FR were small and broadly age-related across both groups.

-Table 1 Statistical Values For Each Item In Groups And Chronological Changes And Analysis Results Of Their Means
+Table 1.
+Statistical Values for Each Item in Groups and Chronological Changes and Analysis Results of Their Means